 • Harassment on the grounds of actual or perceived sexual orientation can include homophobic remarks or jokes (whether spoken, written or sent by email), offensive comments relating to a person’s sexuality, threats to disclose a person’s sexuality to others or offensive behaviour/abuse relating to HIV or AIDS status.

-• Harassment on the grounds of gender reassignment can include jokes, name calling, humiliation, exclusion or being singled out for different treatment.
+• Harassment on the grounds of gender reassignment can include jokes, name-calling, humiliation, exclusion or being singled out for different treatment.

-The distinction between good management and bullying is that, whilst the former is intended to support and develop potential and to promote desired work performance, the latter is intended to hurt, intimidate and undermine the individual.
+The distinction between good management and bullying is that, whilst the former is intended to support and develop potential and to promote desired work performance, the latter is designed to hurt, intimidate and undermine the individual.

 3.0 Responsibilities